DOI-USGS/asc-public-docs/docs/how-to-guides/environment-setup-and-maintenance/setup-isis-data.md

 This will create an index file such as ``kernels.0000.db``.
 Before rerunning this command, delete any existing ``.db`` files, as otherwise new entries will be made.

-Save this command to a shell script in the current directory named ``makedb``, so that it keeps a record of how the index ws produced.
+Save this command to a shell script in the current directory named ``makedb``, so that it keeps a record of how the index was produced.
 See also the ``makedb`` script for other datasets, for comparison.

 ## CK kernels